qurit-frizi/TMTV-Net/README.md

 Feel free to explore and adapt the provided commands based on your specific folder structure or naming conventions.
 This Docker setup ensures a consistent and reproducible environment for running TMTV-Net inference.
+###Caution
+We will modify the "DicomNiftiConversion.py" soon!
+You could take a look at this repo if you need to do the conversion: https://github.com/lab-midas/autoPET/blob/master/data_conversion/tcia2nifti.py

 ## License
 TMTV-Net is shared for research-use only.
 COMMERCIAL USE IS PROHIBITED for the time being.
 For further information please email frizi@bccrc.ca